 Buna Tetu – Drink coffee (This phrase also means go socialize as the two activities, drinking coffee and socializing, are often combined.)

 The Ethiopian coffee ceremony is an essential part of the Ethiopian culture.
-It symbolizes respect, friendship and spiritual transformation.
+It symbolizes respect, friendship, and spiritual transformation.
 The 2-3 hour long ceremony is performed 3 times a day (morning, noon, and evening) by the woman of the house.

 First, the room is prepared by spreading aromatic flowers and grasses throughout and burning incense to ward off evil spirits.
-A coffee pot (called a “jebena”) is put on hot coals to boil, while green coffee beans are cleansed, roasted and ground.
+A coffee pot (called a “jebena”) is put on hot coals to boil, while green coffee beans are cleaned, roasted, and ground.
 Once the coffee beans are made into a coarse grind, they’re poured into the water, and the coffee is made!
 The coffee is, then, poured into small, handle-less ceramic cups, lined up on a tray, with a single-stream, about a foot over the cups.
 Guests add sugar to their cup and then praise the hostess for her coffee-making abilities.
 Guests drink three cups of coffee.
-Each one is weaker in taste but just as important, since it’s believed that each cup brings greater spiritual transformation.
+Each one is weaker in taste but just as important since it’s believed that each cup brings a greater spiritual transformation.